 Cost includes roughly $250,000 for project development and $5.8 million in construction.

-The existing asphalt within the project limits has reached its design life and has quickly deteriorated with severe potholing and rutting causing safety and operational issues.
-These problems need to be addressed in order to minimize further deteriorating pavement structure condition.
-Dense cracking and rutting is also a problem on the Crooked River Gorge Bridge.
-A major rehab of this bridge deck is needed to prevent further deterioration and avoid possible mobility impacts.
+The former asphalt within the project limits had reached its design life and was quickly deteriorating with severe potholing and rutting causing safety and operational issues.
+These problems needed to be addressed in order to minimize further deteriorating pavement structure condition.
+Dense cracking and rutting was also a problem on the Crooked River Gorge Bridge.
+A major rehab of the bridge deck was needed to prevent further deterioration and avoid possible mobility impacts.